Rubenkl/volatility-email-lookup.py/README.md

 	return file_path
 ```
 This gives us the information that the *task* struct contains the *get_elf* function, which would represent the contents of the file.
 We can directly use this function to grab a dump of the process!

+#### Searching a dump
+For debugging purposes, we wanted to know how many

 ### API Calling